For a while, a lot of small businesses can run on memory, good intentions, and people figuring things out as they go.

 Founders are often told to delegate more.
 But delegation rarely works well when the work itself is still fuzzy.

-If expectations, decision boundaries, and support paths are unclear, handing work off feels risky for everyone involved.
+If expectations, decision boundaries, and escalation paths are unclear, handing work off feels risky for everyone involved.

 10. Good people seem tired even when they are trying